bimal66215/LMS/README.md

 **6.** Obtain the Auth Token for the Authentication of any request:<br><br>
     6.1.
 Open the url 'http://127.0.0.1:8000/get-api-token/' and provide the Admin Username and Password:<br><br>
             <img src="misc/get_token_page.PNG">
-    6.2 Once the Post Request is submitted with Username and Password as the content, we will recieve a response contaning the Toekn ID:
+    6.2 Once the Post Request is submitted with Username and Password as the content, we will receive a response containing the Token ID:
             <br><br><img src="misc/post_api.PNG">
 Note: Save the Auth Token as it will be required for further request and response cycles.<br><br>